genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/12_build-the-front-end.md

 ?
 Create design system (Y/n): n
 ```

-Finally, we'll set the API Host and NPM Token for the `@genesislcap` scope
+Finally, set the API Host and NPM Token for the `@genesislcap` scope
 <!-- TODO: what will the user set the API Host to? -->
 ```
 ?
 Set API Host (Y/n): y